-Figure 11: The most important benefits of cloud computing to the Government
+Figure 11: The most important benefits of cloud computing to the Government provided.

-Security, Privacy and vendor lock-in were viewed as the main concerns regarding the use of cloud computing in e-Government.
-Integration, lack of functionality and insufficient financial benefits were the least concerns of the options provided.
 (Figure 12).
 The different levels of cloud adoption stages pose different challenges.
 When the adoption path is clearly defined, it leaves nothing to doubt.
 All service model options are made open as well as the underlying deployment designs.
 Security, privacy and vendor lock-in are factors which slow down cloud adoption.
 These questions are clearly addressed by the stage model.